Best Hunting Bows for 2024

 3. Know your effective limits, not just your maximum limits.
 Just because a bow “can” shoot that far doesn’t mean you can or should.

-4. Learn the differences in how bows and rifles kill: broadheads on arrows slice deeply, cutting arteries and causing exsanguination (blood loss; the speed and weight of bullets cause trauma that disrupts circulatory and nervous systems of the animal.
+4. Learn the differences in how bows and rifles kill: broadheads on arrows slice deeply, cutting arteries and causing exsanguination (blood loss; the speed and weight of bullets cause trauma that disrupts of the animal.

 5. Become students of the game; species behavior, tendencies, and patterns will help you become a better hunter.